Family Educational Rights and Privacy Act of 1974 (FERPA)

 Because directory information is considered public, the College may release such information to anyone without student consent provided that the student has not requested a directory restriction.

-*The noted (*) items above can be specifically restricted by the student through Banner Self-Service.
+*The noted (*) items above can be specifically restricted by the student.
 It is the College employee’s responsibility to make sure there are no directory restrictions prior to releasing any student data.

 Restricting Release of Information

 The College may disclose to third-parties any student information that it has designated as directory information, provided that the student has not restricted such information from disclosure.
 Students must request a restriction through Registration and Enrollment Services, which will remain in effect until the student requests a change.
 Students who wish to restrict their names should realize that their names will not appear in the commencement bulletin and other College publications.
 In addition, third parties will be denied any of the student's directory information and will be informed that we have no information available about the student's attendance at the College.
-Students who wish to have specific directory information released may do so by providing a written authorization to the Registration and Enrollment Services.
+Once a student has restricted the release of directory information, the future release of any information must be authorized by the student in writing to Registration and Enrollment Services.

 Consistent with its obligations, the College notifies students annually of their rights under FERPA.
 Notification is sent to students via official Coconino Community College email and is available on this web page.
 (See Annual Notification)